Money and duty free for Panama

 Currency restrictions

 There are no restrictions on the import and export of either foreign or local currency.
-However, amounts of over US$10,000 must be declared upon arrival and departure.
+However, amounts exceeding US$10,000 (or equivalent in other currencies) must be declared upon arrival and departure.

 Currency exchange

-You can change foreign currency at the bank in Tocumen International airport, and after that you’ll have to see if you can find any casas de cambio (exchange houses), which are mostly found in Panama City.
-There is no need to exchange US Dollars, however, and they are easy to come by.
+You can exchange foreign currency at the bank in Tocumen International Airport.
+Outside the airport, you'll need to find a casa de cambio (exchange house), which are mostly located in Panama City.
+There's no need to exchange US dollars.

 Panama duty free